 Would you make a good grain & forage crop farmer?
-Sokanu's free assessment reveals how compatible you are with a career across 5 dimensions!Take the career test
+Sokanu's free assessment reveals how compatible you are with a career across 5 dimensions!Take the free career test

 There has been, and continues to be, a long-standing stereotype about what grain farmers do for the winter months.

 Wheat ranks third among U.S. field crops in both planted acreage and gross farm receipts, behind corn and soybeans.
 The total value of the wheat crop in 2012 was approximately $18 billion, most of which was winter wheat.